-\textbf{Model.} We experiment with two models: (1) Stable Diffusion (SD)~\cite{rombach2022high}, which uses the CLIP~\cite{radford2021learning} text encoder to transform text inputs to embeddings.
+\textbf{Model.} We experiment with two models: (1) Stable Diffusion (SD)~\citep{rombach2022high}, which uses the CLIP~\citep{radford2021learning} text encoder to transform text inputs to embeddings.
 We use the public checkpoint of SD v1.5~\footnote{ {\url{https://huggingface.co/runwayml/stable-diffusion-v1-5}}} and employ DDIM sampler with \textit{50} steps.
-(2) SDXL~\cite{podell2023sdxl}, which is a larger, advanced version of SD~\cite{rombach2022high}, generating images with resolutions up to \textit{1024} pixels.
-It leverages LDM~\cite{dhariwal2021diffusion} with larger U-Net architectures, an additional text-encoder (OpenCLIP ViT-bigG), and other conditioning enhancements.
-We use the SDXL-base-1.0\footnote{ {\url{https://github.com/Stability-AI/generative-models}}} (SDXL) version without refiner, sampling with DPM-Solver++~\cite{lu2022dpmpp} of \textit{25 steps}.
+(2) SDXL~\citep{podell2023sdxl}, which is a larger, advanced version of SD~\citep{rombach2022high}, generating images with resolutions up to \textit{1024} pixels.
+It leverages LDM~\citep{dhariwal2021diffusion} with larger U-Net architectures, an additional text-encoder (OpenCLIP ViT-bigG), and other conditioning enhancements.
+We use the SDXL-base-1.0\footnote{ {\url{https://github.com/Stability-AI/generative-models}}} (SDXL) version without refiner, sampling with DPM-Solver++~\citep{lu2022dpmpp} of \textit{25 steps}.

-\paragraph{Results.} We display the FID vs.\ CS curves in Figure~\ref{fig:SD1.5main} for SD, and Figure~\ref{fig:sdxlmain} for SDXL (see also sup.\ mat.\ for detailed tables).
-We expect an optimal balance between a high CS and a low FID (right-down corner of the graph).
+\textbf{Results.} We show the FID vs.\ CS curves in Figure~\ref{fig:SD1.5main}, ~\ref{fig:sdxlmain} for SD and SDXL respectively (more tables in Appx.
+Section~\ref{subsec: all tables}).
+We expect an optimal balance of a high CS and a low FID (i.e., the right-down corner).

 \textbf{Analysis on SD (Figure~\ref{fig:SD1.5main})}.
-For FID vs CS, the baseline~\cite{rombach2022high} yields inferior results compared to the linear and cosine heuristics with linear recording lower FID.
+For FID vs CS, the baseline~\citep{rombach2022high} yields inferior results compared to the linear and cosine heuristics with linear recording lower FID.
 The baseline regresses FID fast when CS is high, but generates the best FID when CS is low, i.e., low condition level.
 This, however, is usually not used for real applications, e.g., the recommended $\omega$ value is 7.5 for SD1.5, highlighted by the dotted line in Figure~\ref{fig:SD1.5main} with the black solid arrow representing the gain of heuristic schedulers on FID and CS respectively.
-For Div vs CS, heuristic schedulers outperform the baseline~\cite{rombach2022high} on both short (S) and long (L) captions at different guidance scales.
-Also, cosine shows superiority across the majority of the CLIP-Score range.
+For Div vs CS, heuristic schedulers outperform the baseline~\citep{rombach2022high} on both short (S) and long (L) captions at different guidance scales.
+Also, cosine shows superiority across the majority of the CS range.
 Overall, heuristic schedulers achieve improved performances in FID and Diversity, recording $2.71 (17\%)$ gain on FID and $0.004 (16\%)$ gain (of max CS-min CS of baseline) on CS over $\omega{=}7.5$ default guidance in SD.
 Note, this gain is achieved \textit{without} hyperparameter tuning or retraining.